Programming Environment (Building Software)

 CUDA

-The nvcc compiler for CUDA is available via the cudatoolkit module (in the default module set).
+The nvcc compiler for CUDA is available via the cudatoolkit module (loaded by default).
+DeltaAI currently provides CUDA 12.9 through the NVIDIA HPC SDK 25.5.

 Python